BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 139 ---

-17.1.2015 EN Official Journal of the European Union L 12/139

 arrangement has been entered into, the protection offered by the insurance risk-mitigation technique may be partially recognised, provided that the insurance or reinsurance undertaking can demonstrate that compliance with the fullyfunded requirement will be restored within three months; for this purpose, the effect of the risk-mitigation technique